privacylabel/privacy-label-theme/readme.md

 It is based on the New World theme, with custom content type expansions and visual design updates.

 ## Illustrations
 The illustrations used in the theme were created by Martijn Veenstra.
-They are placed in a separate folder, and you can upload theme wherever you need them.
-You are allowed to use these illustrations with the theme, but you are not allowed to modify them further.
+They are placed in a separate repository.
+The illustrations are a perfect compantion to the theme, but you are not allowed to modify them further.

 ![boats_on_a_line.png](./illustrations/boats_on_a_line.png "")